symfony/symfony-docs/deployment/proxies.rst

 may force you to use a custom header.
 For instance you have ``Custom-Forwarded-Proto`` instead of ``X-Forwarded-Proto``.

-In this case, you'll need to set the header ``X-Forwarded-Proto`` with the value of ``Custom-Forwarded-Proto`` early enough in your application, i.e. before handling the request::
+In this case, you will need to set the header ``X-Forwarded-Proto`` with the value of ``Custom-Forwarded-Proto`` early enough in your application, i.e. before handling the request::